deaktator/deaktator.github.io/_posts/2019-02-22-the-error-in-the-comparator.md

 idea that importance weighting is consistently applied during training *and validation*.
 The fact that scikit-learn incorporates importance weights in training but not validation during cross validation means that models learn a distribution different than the one used to measure their efficacy.
-This is a manifestation of  the same problem we sought to eliminate with importance weighting in the first place.  *See the rub?*  What is most impactful is that this problem appears inside the code that helps to sort (or rank) models in relation to their efficacy.
+This is a manifestation of  the same problem we sought to eliminate with importance weighting in the first place.  *See the rub?*  What is most consequential is that this problem appears inside the code that helps to sort (or rank) models in relation to their efficacy.
 To start to understand the issue more thoroughly, we'll have to look at a little math.
 $$
 \newcommand{\vect}[1]{\boldsymbol{#1}}